JBurg Users' Guide

 Required data structures

-JBurg's generated BURMs work on a binary tree generated by other passes of the compiler.
+JBurg's generated BURMs work on a n-ary tree generated by other passes of the compiler.
 The object class that represents a tree node (the "INode class") must provide the following methods:

 Setting properties in the generated BURM